SAP-samples/teched2023-AD264/exercises/ex1/README.md

 There shall be an API for incidents processors to maintain incidents.

 👉 In a new file `srv/processor-service.cds`, create a [CDS service](https://cap.cloud.sap/docs/cds/cdl#service-definitions) that exposes a one-to-one projection on `Incidents`.<br>
-👉 Also [annotate](https://cap.cloud.sap/docs/cds/cdl#annotations) the projection entity with `@odata.draft.enabled` so that incidents can be modified with an SAP Fiori Elements UI.

 <details>
 <summary>This is how the service should like:</summary>